zengsihang/AminoBERT-PyTorch/README.md

 # AminoBERT-PyTorch
-PyTorch checkpoint of AminoBERT in RGN-2 by transferring weight from original TensorFlow checkpoint.
+Unofficial PyTorch checkpoint of AminoBERT in RGN-2 by transferring weight from original TensorFlow checkpoint.

 **Note**: We have checked the consistency of performance on our tasks, but haven't checked it on the benchmarks.

 ## Usage